The Economics of Cyber Insurance: Balancing Premiums, Payouts, and Profitability

 Regulatory Changes and Compliance

-For instance, the European Union’s General Data Protection Regulation (GDPR) has set stringent requirements for data protection and breach notification.
-Compliance with these regulations can be challenging for businesses but also presents opportunities for insurers to offer specialized policies that address these requirements.
+For instance, the General Data Protection Regulation (GDP) of the European Union has set exhaustive data protection and breach reporting obligations.
+Implementing these regulations is difficult for businesses but creates opportunities for insurers to acquire bespoke policy packages that meet these obligations.

 The Role of Cybersecurity Technology